getdokan/dokan/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Transform your WooCommerce site into a robust multivendor marketplace with Dokan - the #1 WooCommerce multivendor marketplace solution!
+Transform your WooCommerce site into a multivendor marketplace with Dokan - a powerful and advanced WooCommerce multivendor marketplace solution

 == Description ==